How to Respond to Gaslighting — 5-Top Ways to Confront the Abuse

 Tactic #2: Stop Trying To Win The Disagreement

-Simply put, you will never win an argument about what really happened in the relationship when dealing with a gaslighter.
+When dealing with a gaslighter, you will never win an argument about what really happened in the relationship.

-No matter how many diverse ways you repeat your version of the story nor the number of recordings, videos, or eyewitnesses you present to prove your point, the gaslighter responds through deflection, blame-shifting, speaking outright lies, and denial in order to save face and confuse or frustrate you.
+No matter how many diverse ways you repeat your version of the story or how many recordings, videos, or eyewitnesses you present to prove your point, the gaslighter responds through deflection, blame-shifting, outright lies, and denial to save face and confuse or frustrate you.

 The person gaslighting may even shame you for presenting evidence of what really happened.

-If these phrases sound familiar to you, then you may realize already what is really going on and likely to happen if you keep trying to win the argument.
-Their responses are all part of gaslighting behavior and intentionally aimed at putting the victim on the defense and deflecting attention away from the gaslighter’s bad behavior.
+If these phrases sound familiar to you, you may already realize what is really going on and what is likely to happen if you keep trying to win the argument.
+Their responses are all part of gaslighting behavior and are intentionally aimed at putting the victim on the defense and deflecting attention away from the gaslighter’s destructive behavior.

 Don’t get caught in their snare.

-If you decide to engage but are not prepared to do so effectively, realize you are likely to get caught in the gaslighter’s snare.
-Because gaslighting is a form of hidden manipulation, it is easy to miss especially when you’re in the midst of a heated dialogue.
-It’s exhausting to engage with an active gaslighter and doing so is more likely to cause self-doubt and confusion for the victim than resolution of the conflict.
+If you decide to engage but are not prepared to do so effectively, realize you will likely get caught in the gaslighter’s snare.
+Because gaslighting is a form of hidden manipulation, it is easy to miss, especially when you’re amid a heated dialogue.
+It’s exhausting to engage with an active gaslighter, and doing so is more likely to cause self-doubt and confusion for the victim than resolve the conflict.
 As this plays out, you are likely to second-guess your own perceptions.

 Instead, disengage.